Years 5 to 12

 You can follow this process in the master script.

-- The Clerk rings the bell and instructs the members to stand.
+- The Clerk rings the bell and instructs the senators to stand.

-- The Usher leads the President into the chamber, carrying the Black Rod
+- The Usher leads the President into the Senate, carrying the Black Rod.

 - The Usher announces the President and moves to their seat.